jacben13/learningpython/README.md

 ------------

 Same as the casino game!
 You will be able to do most things that can be done in the casino version.
-Currently, only the basic game (hit or stay) is enabled.
+You can hit, stay, or double down.
 The game will also recommend moves for your current situation.